XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 }
 ```

-Fields documents the fields that are used in the solver and stored in the `dat` file.
+Within the full Config or the output solutions, `Fields` document the fields that are used in the solver and stored in the `dat` file.
 Changing this has no impact.

 ## Stages

 ```
 stages
 {
-    total off       ; v1 stage, deprecated
     total_bc on     ; hydrostatic-equilibrium stage
-    ecc_red on      ; eccentricity reduction stage - hydro-rescaling with fixed `global_omega`
+    ecc_red on      ; eccentricity reduction stage - hydro-rescaling with fixed `global_omega` and `adot`
 }
 ```